21 Sep How to Find and Hire the Perfect Personal Chef for Your Lifestyle

 Now that you know a bit about the different types of chefs you can hire to fit your lifestyle, the next most important step is knowing how to attract the most qualified chef.

 Start by looking for chefs for hire in your area on various job boards, or take help from an Elite Staffing Agency like ours.
 Check us out here.

 Write your job post – Introduce yourself clearly and take some time to write a few sentences about your household and what potential hires can expect from working for you.
 A thorough overview of the position will help shape expectations for applicants.
-Set clear expectations with the chef so neither of you are surprised or disappointed.
+Set clear expectations with the chef so neither of you is surprised or disappointed.

 Let applicants know what information you need from them to be considered for this role.
 Specify the length of work history you are looking for, as well as any educational credentials or references you would like to see.
-Don’t forget to include specifics on the best way to send applications to you, or, if you would like, for them to reach out to follow up.
+Don’t forget to include specifics on the best way to send applications to you or, if you would like, for them to reach out to follow up.

 In many cases, consulting an expert recruiter can make your life much easier.
-If you need any help, or just want to ask us some more questions, you are so welcome to get in touch here and we will gladly help you.
+If you need any help or just want to ask us some more questions, you are so welcome to get in touch here, and we will gladly help you.

 Interviewing the candidates

 The relationship between you and your chef is most often of a personal nature.
 Take time to interview the personal chef and meet with him/her as you would with any other professional service.
 During the interview, some areas you might want to ask about our: